slashworks/OneHeight.js/README.md

 ### Height by wrapper

-Keep in mind that your wrapper must completly wraps the child elements.
-If one of the childs are uses float: left the wrapper becomes hight: 0 because he has to float, too.
-To fix this isse give the wrapper an overflow: hidden or simular overflow propertys.
+Keep in mind that your wrapper must completly wrap the child elements.
+If one of the childs are using float: left the wrapper becomes height: 0 because he has to float, too.
+To fix this problem, add an overflow: hidden to the wrapper.

 ```javascript
 	window.addEventListener('DOMContentLoaded', function() {